If you're looking to learn about the different types of heels and high heel styles for women, your search is over!

 And these numbers are expected to rise to over 42.7 billion US dollars by 2024.
 I know, shocking, right!? (source)

-- Different Heel Types: specifically the actual heel portion of the shoe itself
+- Different Heel Types: the heel portion itself

-- Various styles of high heel shoe types
+- Various styles of high heel shoe types: the kind of shoe as a whole

 Not only a fashionable heel aesthetic at the moment, but block heels are also great because they make walking and standing a little bit easier vs other heel types.